shsssc/ndn-lite-mock-utils/devices/README.md

 #define REFRESH_PERIOD 500
 ```

-note: after the device runs, you can use `../hardware-interface/mock-util smoke-detector has-smoke 1` to modify hardware states.
+note: after the device runs, you can use `../hardware-interface/mock-util smoke-detector has-smoke <new value>` to modify hardware states.